Environment Variables Reference

 Token reduction aggressiveness for compressing extracted text while preserving meaning.
 Useful when working with token-limited LLMs.

-# No reduction (keep all text as-is)
+# No reduction (keep all text as-is)export KREUZBERG_TOKEN_REDUCTION_MODE=off

 | Mode | Typical Reduction | Use Case |